keras-team/keras-io/examples/audio/md/wav2vec2_audiocls.md

 models for KWS.

-In this notebook, we train the Wav2Vec 2.0 (base) model, built on the 🤗 Transformers library, in an end-to-end fashion on the keyword spotting task and achieve state-of-the-art results on the Google Speech Commands Dataset.
+In this notebook, we train the Wav2Vec 2.0 (base) model, built on the Hugging Face Transformers library, in an end-to-end fashion on the keyword spotting task and achieve state-of-the-art results on the Google Speech Commands Dataset.

 ---